PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passing models remained below the required `1e-1` maximum absolute error; the largest passing error was `2.3543834686279297e-4`.

-Tier 4 and Tier 5 results above are retained only as historical evidence.
-Do not rerun them or use their failed models as current improvement gates.
+The Tier 4 result is part of the active improvement gate.
+The Tier 5 result is retained only as historical evidence; do not rerun Tier 5 or use its failed models as current improvement gates.

 ## Remaining refactoring order

-1. Improve Tier 0-3 layout, transpose, broadcast, shape reconciliation, and fusion failures using semantic passes and focused ONNX fixtures.
+1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and fusion failures using semantic passes and focused ONNX fixtures.
 2. Continue moving validation, capability selection, and lowering into op-family modules while preserving the current public API and artifacts.